IP address change after order restoration

 lo ae84ba1c-0e92-471e-82a3-f4baa7cb8587 loopback lo

-In this case, the network interface name is eth0
+In this example, the network interface name is eth0

 .